 8. Minimum Risk Chemicals and By-Products

-Use minimum-risk by-products and food-grade chemicals such as citric acid, potassium sorbate, sesame, lauryl sulfate, sodium lauryl sulfate, corn gluten meal, ground sesame plant, putrescent whole egg solids, and sodium chloride deter or kill various pests.
+Use minimum-risk by-products and food-grade chemicals such as citric acid, potassium sorbate, sesame, lauryl sulfate, sodium lauryl sulfate, corn gluten meal, ground sesame plant, putrescent whole egg solids, and sodium chloride to deter or kill various pests.
 Despite being natural, consider these products to be toxic and use them with care because some of them can cause irritations, harm the skin, eyes or mucous membranes, and can cause severe reactions when used in excessive concentrations.

 9. Insecticidal Soaps

-Insecticidal soaps that have rapid action and rapidly broken down.
+Insecticidal soaps that have rapid action and rapidly break down.
 They are selective so they do not harm most beneficial insects when you use them.
 These insecticidal soaps have low toxicity to mammals, plants and animals.
-They only affect the insects that have direct contact with the soaps before the soap dries.
+They only affect the insects that have direct contact with the soap before the soap dries.
 One disadvantage of the soaps is that they are toxic to some plants, especially houseplants and ornamental plants.

 BioSolarization uses microbial activity and solar heating to persistently kill pests in the soil while being safe for humans.
 It utilizes fermentation to create organic acids in the soil.
 The acids kill pests and are far less toxic to humans and animals than pesticides.
 Organic matter used in the process also improves soil fertility and soil structure.
 Use it in the following manner;